Comparison

 Driftstack vs Browserless

-Pick Driftstack when the target reads
+Pick Driftstack when the target site checks iPhone-specific

 User-Agent-Client-Hints,